Condemned: Criminal Origins: Plot

 As he explores the house, Thomas finds the Torturer's body.
-He takes SKX by surprise and seems poised to defeat him, when he is attacked by Vanhorn.
+He takes SKX by surprise and seems poised to defeat him when he is attacked by Vanhorn.
 He hears Vanhorn refer to SKX as "Leland, nephew", pleading with him that he doesn't know his own mind, but Leland knocks Vanhorn out as Thomas faints.
 When he awakens, he is tied up and at the mercy of Leland, who brags about using Thomas to help him find victims.
 Vanhorn comes to and attacks Leland, allowing Thomas to escape.
 Vanhorn tells him that he must hunt down and kill the man with the implants as he is the cause of the violence in the city.
 As Thomas searches, he hears a voice telling him, "You belong to us, Ethan.
 You have always belonged to us."
 He eventually tracks down the man and kills him by ripping out his implants.

 As Vanhorn drives Thomas home, Thomas discovers that Leland is alive in the trunk.
-Vanhon explains, "he was a good boy.
+Vanhorn explains, "he was a good boy.
 We were all good people.
 We were able to fight it back, most of us.
 My nephew was not as strong."
 Thomas pulls his gun on Leland, and the player is given the option of whether to shoot or not.
 If they do not, Leland pulls out his own gun and seemingly commits suicide.
-Some time later, Thomas, now cleared of the deaths of Dickensen and Becker, meets Rosa.
+Sometime later, Thomas, now cleared of the deaths of Dickensen and Becker, meets Rosa.
 She explains that the FBI believes Leland was part of a cult and asks him if he knows anything about it.
 However, she tips him off that she is wired before he answers.
 Rosa leaves and Thomas goes to the bathroom.
 While there, he vomits and the implanted man is seen approaching him in the mirror.
 The man disappears, and Thomas spins around, showing that his mouth now bears the same implants.